tscar-1/CMPT-456-FitTracker/README.md

 Create a Java with Ant project in NetBeans (we recommend naming it "FitTracker").

+## Testing

+This repo comes with a premade user for testing purposes.
+The user's credentials are:

+Username: tester
+Password: abcABC123

 ## Dependencies

 FitTracker requires Gson (https://github.com/google/gson), FlatLaf Themes (https://github.com/JFormDesigner/FlatLaf), and FlatLaf IntelliJ Themes (https://github.com/JFormDesigner/FlatLaf/tree/main/flatlaf-intellij-themes)